Numbers 22:2-25:9

 (Psalm 106:28).

-Soon after Baalam’s prophecies, Isra’el began committing sexual sins with Moabite women and eating foods sacrificed to idols.
-They sacrificed to Ba’al P’or, a Canaanite god, whose worship involved complete depravity consisting of defecating on the god-idol.
-There is one account of Ba’al P’or referenced in the Talmud when a Jewish man defecated at the idol and then wiped himself on its nose.
+Soon after Balaam’s prophecies, Isra’el began committing sexual sins with Moabite women and eating foods sacrificed to idols.
+They sacrificed to Ba’al P’or, a Canaanite god, whose worship consisted of defecating on the god-idol, complete depravity.
+One account of Ba’al P’or referenced in the Talmud describes a Jewish man defecating at the idol and then wiped himself on its nose.
 Those who worshiped Ba’al P’or considered this action a high act of worship though it was an abomination to Elohim.

 Adonai’s anger blazed against Isra’el.
-He had Moshe gather the Israelite leaders together and hang them facing east, toward the sun to appease His anger.
+He had Moshe gather the Israelite leaders and hang them facing east toward the sun to appease His anger.
 The judges of Isra’el were put to death along with everyone who had sacrificed to Ba’al P’or.

 Yeshua and Pergamum